needle-mirror/com.unity.learn.iet-framework/Documentation~/framework-documentation.md

 **RequiredSelectionCriterion**

 Checks to ensure the user has selected the correct GameObject/asset.
-This can be an object in the Hierarchy or an asset from the Project browser.
+This can be an object in the Hierarchy or an asset from the Project window.
 Especially helpful to appear ahead of ModifyProperty criteria, etc.

 **SceneAddedToBuildCriterion**